 Proximity to the outdoors: 4.0 | Culture: 4.2 | Academics: 4.0

 #11 Bates College

 After their work is done, Bates students take their outdoorsy play with a little whimsy: Honoring a 44-year tradition, students dress up as bananas, pumpkins, penguins, etc. and plunge into freezing Lake Andrews on campus in January.
 Outing clubbers bag nearby peaks constantly, and in October, a group of 100 scale Katahdin together.
 Closer to school, early birds take sunrise paddles on Lake Auburn, while night owls can partake in the “children of midnight” adventures.
 Despite quirky adventures, students (mainly New Englanders) are serious about their native land.
 For more than 80 years, they have maintained a 3.5-mile section of the Appalachian Trail.

 Proximity to the outdoors: 4.0 | Culture: 4.8 | Academics: 3.5

 #10 Middlebury College

 Adventure for free?
 Why not.
-With a budget of $5,000, the school’s Adventure Grant program compensates students for gas, food, and camping fees, averaging about $250 per trip.
+With a budget of $5,000, the Mountain Club’s Adventure Grant program compensates students for gas, food, and camping fees, averaging about $250 per trip.
 Students come with strong academic credentials and interest in the outdoors (environmental studies is the third-most popular major).
 A lucky 30 students get to live the dream in the Outdoor Interest House where someone is always running down the hallway saying they’re going sledding, skiing, hiking, or fishing.